Ural Airlines Flight 178: Flight crew actions

 Rather than addressing the unsafe flight path the aircraft was currently on, Yusupov attempted to call ATC about their emergency.
 The MAK deemed this action to violate crew resource management principles, which stated that the non-flying pilot, First Officer Murzin, should make radio calls when no ECAM actions are being taken.
 The MAK also deemed that Yusupov's communication was not in lines with aviate, navigate, communicate, which dictates that crews should focus on safely flying their airplane before communicating with ATC.
 The aircraft was not on a safe flight profile when he made his radio transmission.
 The MAK concluded that throughout the entire flight, Murzin was confused, failed to call out the airspeed when instructed, and failed to fulfill the duties of pilot monitoring.
 His stressed condition resulted in a startle effect and an inability to perceive the situation properly.
 The FDR recorded that he made small inputs on his side-stick at the same time as Yusupov did, although not with sufficient force to trigger a dual input warning.
 The MAK determined that Yusupov also failed to perceive the situation fully; he experienced tunnel vision and failed to maintain the necessary rudder pedal inputs needed to keep the aircraft flying straight without any sideslip.
 In interviews given to the MAK, Yusupov said he retracted the landing gear just before impact in order to prevent the aircraft from digging into the wet soil or cartwheeling on touchdown.
 Murzin stated that there was a discussion between him and Yusupov and that they agreed to raise it.
 However, there was no recording of a discussion on the CVR, and it showed that Yusupov raised the landing gear without informing Murzin.

 In addition to analyzing the crew's actions, the MAK carried out psychological testing to determine their personalities.
-Yusupov showed results for having reactionary behavior, being excitable and impulsive, a tendency towards dominance, difficultly following authority, and denying negative information presented to him.
+Yusupov showed results for having reactionary behavior, being excitable and impulsive, a tendency towards dominance, difficulty following authority, and denying negative information presented to him.
 The MAK determined that in high-stress and abnormal situations, his personality could have resulted in latent reactions where his behavior becomes disorganized, chaotic, and inconsistent in high-stress and abnormal situations.
 Murzin showed similar results to Yusupov, with the addition of being immature and competitive.
 Like Yusupov, the MAK determined that his personality could have led to procedure violations and disorganized actions.